en_USEnglish

 What is coding development?

-Coding-based development involves the creation of websites and applications via source code.
-This means that you design and code each feature on a bespoke basis, enabling you to achieve a very high level of customization.
+Coding development involves creating websites and applications from source code.
+This means you custom design and code each feature, allowing for a very high level of customization.

 The benefits of coding